jsdom/webidl2js/README.md

 #### `convert(value, { context })`

-Performs the Web IDL conversion algorithm for this callback interface, converting _value_ into a function that performs [call a user object’s operation](https://heycam.github.io/webidl/#call-a-user-objects-operation) when called, with _thisArg_ being the `this` value of the converted function.
+Performs the Web IDL conversion algorithm for this callback interface, converting _value_ into a function that performs [call a user object's operation](https://heycam.github.io/webidl/#call-a-user-objects-operation) when called, with _thisArg_ being the `this` value of the converted function.

 The resulting function has an _objectReference_ property, which is the same object as _value_ and can be used to perform identity checks, as `convert` returns a new function object every time.